misselvexu/mixmicro-apollo/docs/en/deployment/distributed-deployment-guide.md

 #### 2.4.1.5 Building a Docker image from source

-If you have modified the code of the apollo server and want to build a Docker image from source code, you can refer to the steps in [2.3.1.4 Building a Docker Image from Source Code] (#_2314-Building Docker Image from Source Code).
+If you have modified the code of the apollo server and want to build a Docker image from source code, you can refer to the steps in [2.3.1.4 Building a Docker Image from Source Code](#_2314-Building-a-Docker-image-from-source).

 ### 2.4.2 Based on the built-in Eureka service discovery